wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade you plugin now for the all new a3rev admin panel app type interface and a protocols in browser bug fix

 = 1.0.2 =
 Important upgrade - please update your plugin now for a major performance enhancement.